informaticon/pb-exception-framework/README.md

 ### Build variables
 Those variables have to be set to build the project.
+For the open source release, you do not need all of them.
 More variables/secrets aree needed if you wish to actually release to production (see release.yml):

 * variables (in `.vars`file)